rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 ### Change the default multi-factor authentication method

-If your account has been configured with both SMS and OTP devices, you can select the default multi-factor authentication method from the **My Profile & Settings** page.
+If your account has been configured with both SMS and OTP devices, you can select the default multifactor authentication method from the **My Profile & Settings** page.

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/).